-You will get an mRNA COVID-19 vaccine for your primary series.
-If you cannot get or do not want this type of vaccine you can get the protein-based or the viral vector-based vaccine if you are age 18 years or older.
+You will get an original (non-bivalent) mRNA COVID-19 vaccine for your primary series.
+If you cannot get or do not want this type of vaccine you can get the protein-based vaccine if you are age 12 years or older or the viral vector-based vaccine if you are age 18 years or older.